 Robert R. Reilly:

-I’m delighted to introduce tonight someone I’ve known for some years, James Clad, who’s now a Senior Fellow for Asia at the American Foreign Policy Council in Washington, DC, an organization which I’ve occasionally had an affiliation with thanks to its president, Herman Pirchner.
-Herman founded and is president of AFPC as he has been since the early 1980s and we’re delighted to have his wife Liz with us tonight as well.
-Well that’s enough about Jim.
+I am delighted to introduce tonight someone I have known for some years, James Clad, who is now a Senior Fellow for Asia at the American Foreign Policy Council in Washington, DC, an organization which I have occasionally had an affiliation with thanks to its president, Herman Pirchner.
+Herman founded and is president of AFPC as he has been since the early 1980s and we are delighted to have his wife Liz with us tonight as well.
+Well, that is enough about Jim.
 No, actually-

 James is also a senior adviser for Asia at the CNA Corporation in Arlington, Virginia.
 Between 2002 and 2010, he did several things, including acting as Senior Counselor at the Overseas Private Investment Corporation and deputy assistant secretary of defense for South and Southeast Asia in the Defense Department.
 James trained as a New Zealand lawyer, a past he has been able to overcome with difficulty.
 He has also served in the New Zealand Foreign Service in places like Delhi and indeed, extensively in Jakarta, which pertains to the topic he will be addressing tonight.
 He was also a journalist for many years with one of the truly prestigious publications, the Far Eastern Economic Review.
 He’s the author of a number of books.
 I’ll only mention one and the latest since it also pertains to the topic tonight, Borderlands of Asia.
 In 2009, Mr. Clad received the U.S. Secretary of Defense Exceptional Public Service Award.
 His subject tonight is The Islamic State Attacks Indonesia – And its ‘Middle Way’.
 Please join me in welcoming James Clad.